seoaus00/book-exercises/chapter-03-exercises/README.md

 This repository contains programming exercises for using git and GitHub, based on Chapter 3 of [_Programming Skills for Data Science_](https://programming-for-data-science.github.io/).

-Solutions can be found in the `solution` branch.
+Solutions can be found in the `solution` branch.My name is Austin